vtexdocs/known-issues/docs/en/known-issues/Order Management/it-is-not-possible-to-save-some-addresses-from-chile-in-my-account.md

 ---
-title: "It is not possible to save some addresses from Chile in 'My Account'"
+title: 'It is not possible to save some addresses from Chile in ''My Account'''
 id: 6DLPSH4eJY0Hbgtc5iGh21
 status: PUBLISHED
 createdAt: 2022-02-24T14:51:08.104Z